amir-jafari/Cloud-Computing/Deep-Learning-Kit-Installation/Shell-Script-Installation/Ubuntu-20.04/Readme.md

 # Ubuntu 20.04 Deep Learning Software Shell Script GUIDE

 ## Getting Started - Option 1
-Latest Version: To install all the Frameworks (tensorflow, theano, pytorch, Keras), launch your VM  and run the following commands in order in to your VM terminal
+Latest Version: To install all the Frameworks (tensorflow, pytorch), launch your VM  and run the following commands in order in to your VM terminal
-Cuda 11.2 Cudnn 8.1.x
+Cuda 11.6 Cudnn 8.2

 ```
 sudo apt install git -y